Executive Order 14110

-Executive Order 14110, titled Executive Order on Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence (sometimes referred to as "Executive Order on Artificial Intelligence") was the 126th executive order signed by former U.S. President Joe Biden.
+Executive Order 14110, titled Executive Order on Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence (sometimes referred to as "Executive Order on Artificial Intelligence") was the 126th executive order signed by then U.S. president Joe Biden.
 Signed on October 30, 2023, the order defines the administration's policy goals regarding artificial intelligence (AI), and orders executive agencies to take actions pursuant to these goals.
 The order is considered to be the most comprehensive piece of governance by the United States regarding AI.
-It was rescinded by U.S. President Donald Trump within hours of his assuming office on January 20, 2025.
+It was rescinded by U.S. president Donald Trump within hours of his assuming office on January 20, 2025.

 Policy goals outlined in the executive order pertain to promoting competition in the AI industry, preventing AI-enabled threats to civil liberties and national security, and ensuring U.S. global competitiveness in the AI field.
 The executive order required a number of major federal agencies to create dedicated "chief artificial intelligence officer" positions within their organizations.